UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Experiments

-\textbf{Comparison of computation cost and speed.} Table ~\ref{tab7} compares speed, training parameters, training flops, and performance of our proposed UASTrack with state-of-the-art trackers, including separated training tracker TBSI and unified trackers ViPT, SDSTrack, and Un-Track.
-UASTrack, like ViPT, Un-Track, and SDSTrack, leverages prompt or adapter learning for fine-tuning multi-modal tracking models, significantly reducing training parameters compared to TBSI, which depends on full fine-tuning and incurs considerably higher training parameters and flops.
-UASTrack achieves an inference speed of 44 FPS, outperforming ViPT, SDSTrack, and TBSI by 19.22, 29.1, and 12, respectively.
-Moreover, UASTrack demonstrates superior accuracy, achieving SR and PR of 57.0\% and 71.1\%.
-UASTrack requires only 1.87M training parameters and 1.95G training flops, saving up to 99\% of training parameters compared to the full fine-tuning model TBSI.
-Compared to Un-Track, a unified model and unified parameter tracker, UASTrack achieves notable advancements in tracking accuracy, speed, and computational efficiency.
+{For data augmentation, we adopt common strategies, consistent with SUTrack, including horizontal flipping and brightness jittering during training.
+Unlike SUTrack, which applies "FFT" (full fine-tuning), our approach utilizes adapter learning, which decreases the computational burden.
+This controlled setup effectively removes discrepancies in data volume and resolution that are inherent to the original SUTrack configuration, leading to a fair comparison.
+As shown in Table IX, under these fair and unified settings, UASTrack requires only 12.87 GB of peak memory compared with 21.48 GB for SUTrack-B224*, while achieving a higher SR of 0.570, demonstrating both superior computational efficiency and competitive accuracy. }

-\textbf{Evaluation of information richness and complementarity across modalities.} The analysis of information entropy \cite{wang2024kcdnet} provides valuable insights into the complexity and redundancy of information across different modalities.
-Fig. \ref{fig:7} compares the single-modal entropy and cross-modal joint entropy to evaluate the information richness and complementarity across modalities.
-As illustrated in Fig. \ref{fig:7} (a), RGB images exhibit the highest single-modal entropy value of 5.34, indicating a greater level of information richness and complexity.
-Thermal images follow with an entropy of 4.68, reflecting their capacity to capture thermal variations, though with slightly less information density than RGB images.
-Depth and event modalities show lower entropy values of 3.76 and 3.48, respectively.
+{\textbf{A Comparison of the Computational Costs and Speed.} Table~\ref{tab7} presents a comparison of our proposed UASTrack with SOTA trackers in terms of tracking speed, parameters, flops, and overall performance.
+The comparison includes both separately trained models, such as TBSI, and unified models, including ViPT, SDSTrack, Un-Track, and SUTrack.
+We compare our model with SUTrack-B224 because our model uses OSTrack-256 as the baseline, and their model sizes are similar.
+To ensure a fair comparison, we use the combination of training data from DepthTrack, VisEvent, and LasHeR to train the SUTrack-B224.
+UASTrack adopts adapter-based fine-tuning for multi-modal object tracking, substantially reducing the number of trainable parameters and flops compared to fully fine-tuned methods such as TBSI and SUTrack.
+UASTrack requires only 2.10M training parameters and 1.95G training flops, saving up to 98\% of storage space compared with the full fine-tuning model of SUTrack.
+UASTrack achieves an inference speed of 43.93 FPS, outperforming SDSTrack, TBSI, and SUTrack-B224 by 23.03, 11.93, 13.79, and 6.64 FPS, respectively.
+In addition, UASTrack delivers superior accuracy, achieving SR and PR of 57.0\% and 71.1\%.
+Compared to SUTrack-B224, the “Unified-All” tracker, UASTrack achieves improvements in tracking accuracy, speed, and computational efficiency.}